KarthikeyaSarvan/metrolist-dynamic-island/README.md

 ---

-**🚨 Important: This is only for users who are NOT using Spotify and want to use an Open-Soruce Alternative but miss the Aqua Dynamics with Spotfy.
-Read This Entire README Before Installing.**
+**🚨 Important: This is only for users who are NOT using Spotify and want to use an Open-Soruce Alternative but miss the Aqua Dynamics with Spotfiy on ColorOS or OxygenOS.
+Hence, read This Entire README Before Installing.**